 Drive through Glacier National Park and Rogers Pass en route to the bustling resort town of Banff.
 We suggest a visit to Lake Louise.
 Overnight in Banff.

 Day 6 Banff National Park

 Entire day to tour Banff and the surrounding area.
 We suggest a visit to Banff Natural History Museum.
 You may also try river rafting or a gondola ride.
 Overnight in Banff.

-Activity: This interpretive boat tour of magnificent Lake Minnewanka will immerse you in a rugged wilderness steeped in history, native folklore and geology.
+Optional Add On Activity: This interpretive boat tour of magnificent Lake Minnewanka will immerse you in a rugged wilderness steeped in history, native folklore and geology.
 Nestled in the heart of Banff National Park, Lake Minnewanka offers some of the most interesting and spectacular scenery found anywhere in the Canadian Rockies.
 For more than 10,000 years people have hunted and camped along these shores and now you too can discover its wild nature and hidden wonders.